 Nutley Hall is a non profit-making company, registered as a charity with the Charity Commissioners (no. 307023), and with the Care Quality Commission (CQC).

-The Main House has the Phoenix & Ashdown View households and there are four other residential houses.
-The work takes place in on-site workshops: the Bakery; the Weavery; Woodwork; Candle & Basket-making; the Kitchen, the Laundry and the Garden & Grounds – & Ashdown Forest.
+The Main House has the Phoenix & Ashdown View households and there are five other residential houses.
+The work takes place in on-site workshops: the Bakery; the Weavery; a Herb Workshop, Woodwork; Candle & Basket-making; the Kitchen, the Laundry and the Garden & Grounds – & Ashdown Forest.
 There are also adult education classes, movement, music and drama, and many social and cultural activities, some of them – like horse-riding and swimming – outside Nutley Hall.
 The community meeting centre and theatre is a specially designed hall known as “Orchard House”.

 Nutley Hall is situated on the main A22 London to Eastbourne road in the centre of the village of Nutley, five miles north of Uckfield in East Sussex.
 The lanes on each side of Nutley Hall lead down directly onto Ashdown Forest, where residents can enjoy walking.